 Pedicularis canadensis is shorter, usually forming clumps with many crowded basal leaves, and has petioled leaves scattered on the stem, not opposite.
 It also is primarily a plant of uplands, not wetlands.

 Pedicularis lanceolata flowers from late August to early October, and fruits persist to the end of November or sometimes until the next spring.

-The time of year you would expect to find Swamp Lousewort vegetative, flowering, and fruiting in New York.
+The time of year you would expect to find Marsh Lousewort vegetative, flowering, and fruiting in New York.